 Our suppliers and tenants likely have gift and entertainment policies of their own.
-You must be careful never to provide a gift or entertainment that you know violates the other company's gift and entertainment policy.
+You must be careful never to provide a gift or entertainment that you know violates or could violate any counterparty's gift and entertainment policy.

 It is your responsibility to use good judgment in this area.
-As a general rule, you may give or receive gifts or entertainment to or from patrons or suppliers, who do not meet the definition of an official, only if the value of such gift or entertainment is not unreasonable and such gift or entertainment would not be viewed as an inducement to or reward for any particular business decision.
-All gifts and entertainment expenses should be accurately accounted for on expense reports, including the nature and purpose of the expenditure.
+As a general rule, you may give or receive gifts or entertainment to or from patrons or suppliers, who do not meet the definition of an official, only if the value of such gift or entertainment is not excessive and such gift or entertainment would not be viewed as an inducement to or reward for any particular business decision.
+All gifts and entertainment expenses should be accurately accounted for and documented on expense reports, including the nature and purpose of the expenditure.
 The following specific examples may be helpful: